extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 ### Why filter

 - allows one to be specific about what they want
-- reduces the number of reco
+- reduces the number of records you receive
+- increases query performance
+- reduces strain on the client applicat